Anarchy and slapstick come together brilliantly in the BBC sitcom that ran three series between 1991 and 1993.

-As comedy goes Bottom has a reputation of being the most violent example of British Television Comedy, with some very violent instances featuring in the comedy that include teeth being knocked out, fingers being cut off and heads crushed in fridge doors.
+Over time Bottom has being reputed as the most violent example of British Television Comedy, with some very violent instances featuring in the comedy that include teeth being knocked out, fingers being cut off and heads crushed in fridge doors.
 Not one for family viewing.

 Whilst the show is not one of the highest rated comedies it did manage number 45 in the 2008 BBC poll to find Britain’s most popular sitcom.
 Happily it enjoys regular repeat showings on GOLD and Dave.